-I do get approached everyday by project creators asking why no one is supporting their crowdfunding campaign.
-The assumption that there are huge numbers of people trawling the internet wishing to back crowdfunding campaigns is false.
+I do get approached everyday by project creators asking why no one is supporting their crowdfunding fundraiser.
+The assumption that there are huge numbers of people trawling the internet wishing to back crowdfunding fundraisers is false.

 Epi Ludvik Nekaj is the founder and CEO of Crowdsourcing Week.
 Epi said: